mmistakes/made-mistakes-jekyll/src/_posts/articles/2014-08-29-paperfaces-retrospective.md

 Two years ago I felt inspired to start the [**PaperFaces Project**]({% post_url /articles/2012-08-31-paperfaces-ipad-portrait-project %}) as a way to improve drawing skills that had laid dormant for a decade or so.
 With an iPad, a stylus, and the [Paper by FiftyThree app](http://fiftythree.com), I set out to draw as many portraits as possible before boring of the idea.

-{% figure caption:"What a difference two years made." class:"half" %}
+{% figure caption:"What a difference two years made." class:"gallery-2-col" %}
 [![first PaperFaces portrait](/assets/images/paperfaces-veganwendy-twitter-600.jpg)](/assets/images/paperfaces-veganwendy-twitter.jpg)
 [![last PaperFaces portrait?](/assets/images/paperfaces-veganwendy-2-twitter-600.jpg)](/assets/images/paperfaces-veganwendy-2-twitter.jpg)
 {% endfigure %}